apache/arrow-site/_posts/2019-09-30-introducing-arrow-flight.md

 `grpc+tls://$HOST:$PORT`.

-While we think that using gRPC for the "command" layer of Flight servers makes sense, we may wish to support data transport layers other than TCP for data transfer.
-One example is [RDMA][7].
+While we think that using gRPC for the "command" layer of Flight servers makes sense, we may wish to support data transport layers other than TCP such as [RDMA][7].
 While some design and development work is required to make this possible, the idea is that gRPC could be used to coordinate get and put transfers which may be carried out on protocols other than TCP.

 ## Getting Started